-their way slowly up and out of the cave.
-They looked like pythons to me, but not wanting to test this theory, I sat back and watched them slowly slither over my caving pack and out through the recently excavated crawlway.
+Making his way up through the crawlway, Paul encountered the first of the resident snakes in the cave.
+There were two of them and they were making their way slowly up and out of the cave.
+They looked like pythons to Paul, but not wanting to test this theory, he sat back and watched them slowly slither over his caving pack and out through the recently excavated crawl-way.
 Later that night, after the light had faded from another magnificent desert sunset, a major advantage of being in the desert was revealed through the stunningly clear, bejewelled night sky.
-Rugged up against the chilly night, hours were passed watching shooting stars and listening to the rustling of the desert's nocturnal life - what a wonderful place!
+Rugged up against the chilly night, hours were passed watching shooting stars and listening to the rustling of the desert's nocturnal life-what a wonderful place!

-The following morning, I headed into the cave with dive gear and set it all up at the water's edge ready to dive.
-A trip back out to suit up and then the dive commenced - untold kilometres of passages just waiting to be explored and mapped - fantastic!
-Alas, it wasn't to be and after checking every nook and cranny, approximately 60m of cave passage was explored.
+The following morning, Paul headed into the cave with his dive gear and set it all up at the waters edge ready to dive.
+A trip back out to suit up and then the dive commenced -untold kilometres of passages just waiting to be explored and mapped-fantastic!
+Alas, it wasn't to be and after checking every nook and cranny, approximately 60 m of cave passage was explored.
 The entrance lake was found to cover half the area of the underwater chamber.
 A connecting underwater tunnel leads to a parallel chamber of similar dimensions to the entrance lake with a large airbell above it.
-The absolute maximum depth was -3.5m and a small dry passage was explored beyond the second chamber but did not go.
-After surveying the cave as far as possible, the cave was exited and the plan for the remaining desert sojourn considered.
+The absolute maximum depth was -3.5 m and a small dry passage was explored beyond the second chamber but did not go.
+After surveying the cave as far as possible, the cave was exited and the plan for the remaining desert sojourn was considered.

-Just after lunch, the desert silence was disturbed by the sound of several diesel 4WD's pulling into the campsite.
-Out jumps a lanky, fifty-something year old fellow, inspects the array of diving gear and announces "Cave diver, eh?
+Just after lunch, the desert silence was disturbed by the sound of several diesel 4WDs pulling into the campsite.
+Out jumps a lanky, fifty-something year old fellow, inspects the array of diving gear and announces "cave diver, eh?
 I heard you were out here!"
-Now, surprise would be a slight understatement, but this was to be the introduction I had to one of Australia's cave diving legends - Phil Prust.
+Now, surprise would be a slight understatement, but this was to be the introduction Paul had to one of Australia's cave diving legends - Phil Prust.
 Phil was on a 4WD club trip heading down the CSR with his partner Rae and friends.
 They decided to drop into Mujingerra Cave for a look.
-Through our my disturbance of the site, I later counted mutual friend Ken Smith, Phil and I had heard much of each other and we had plenty of gasbagging to do about cave diving around Australia.
+Through their mutual friend Ken Smith, Phil and Paul had heard much of each other and they had plenty of gasbagging to do about cave diving around Australia.
 The odds of meeting in the desert were pretty slim, particularly given that a day either side of this one would have prevented it from happening at all.
-At about 3.30pm, I extricated all my cave diving equipment from the cave with Phil and his party lending a helping hand on the surface.
+At about 3.30 pm, Paul extricated all his cave diving equipment from the cave with Phil and his party lending a helping hand on the surface.
 Tall stories of caving and cave diving resounded that evening until the dying embers of the campfire sent everyone to bed.